vboyev-MSFT/defender-docs/defender-endpoint/network-protection.md

 | Web Content Filtering | SmartScreen must be enabled | Network protection must be in block mode | Not supported |

 > [!NOTE]
-> On Mac and Linux, you must have network protection in block mode to get support for these features in Edge.
+> On Mac and Linux, you must have network protection in block mode for these features to be supported in the Microsoft Edge browser.
 > On Windows, network protection does not monitor Microsoft Edge.
 For processes other than Microsoft Edge and Internet Explorer, web protection scenarios leverage network protection for inspection and enforcement.

+Here are a few important points to keep in mind:

-- IP is supported for all three protocols (TCP, HTTP, and HTTPS (TLS)).
+- IP is supported for all three protocols (`TCP`, `HTTP`, and `HTTPS` (TLS)).
 - Only single IP addresses are supported (no CIDR blocks or IP ranges) in custom indicators.
-- Encrypted URLs (full path) can only be blocked on first party browsers (Internet Explorer, Edge).
+- Encrypted URLs (full path) are only blocked on Microsoft browsers (Internet Explorer, Edge).
-> - Encrypted URLs (FQDN only) can be blocked in third party browsers (i.e. other than Internet Explorer, Edge).
+- Encrypted URLs (FQDN only) are blocked in non-Microsoft browsers.
-> - URLs loaded via HTTP connection coalescing, such as content loaded by modern CDN's, can only be blocked on first party browsers (Internet Explorer, Edge), unless the CDN URL itself is added to the indicator list.
+- URLs loaded via HTTP connection coalescing, such as content loaded by modern CDN's, are only blocked on Microsoft browsers (Internet Explorer, Edge), unless the CDN URL itself is added to the indicator list.
-> - Full URL path blocks can be applied for unencrypted URLs.
+- Full URL path blocks are applied for unencrypted URLs.

->
-> There might be up to 2 hours of latency (usually less) between the time the action is taken, and the URL and IP being blocked.
+There might be up to two hours of latency (usually less) between the time when the action is taken and the URL/IP is blocked.
->

 Watch this video to learn how Network protection helps reduce the attack surface of your devices from phishing scams, exploits, and other malicious content:

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE4r4yZ]